matt-FFFFFF/hassio-addon-teslamate/README.md

 Configure the `Grafana` addon and set the admin username and password - we will need this to upload the dashboards:

 > Important!
-These environment variables are only parsed on the initial set up og Grafana.
-If you already have th addon configured you'll need to remove it and re-add, setting this configuration for the initial start-up.
+These environment variables are only parsed on the initial set up of Grafana.
+> If you already have the addon configured you'll need to remove it and re-add, setting this configuration for the initial start-up.

 ```yaml
 env_vars: